puggianjv/sample-products-api/README.md

 ### Using java ###
  You can run it on your local machine by connecting to a local MySQL.
 To run it, configure the src/main/resources/application.properties file or use the following environment variables: [APP_PORT, DB_HOST, DB_PORT, DB_DATABASE, DB_USERNAME, DB_PASSWORD].
- Run it with the command `mvn spring-boot:run`
+ * Run it with the command `mvn spring-boot:run`

 ### Using docker ###
 Requires docker-compose installed.

-Run it with command `docker-compose up --build`
+* Run it with `./mvnw clean package -DskipTests && docker-compose up --build`

 OBS.: suppliers are not created by default on docker initialization.
 You can create them with create supplier endpoint.